 In my family there has been a long tradition of cultivating bananas.
 In 1980, when my father died, I took over the helm of a medium-sized banana plantation or “finca” called Las Damas, in the West-coast of Tenerife.
 I had to deal with irrigation plans, nutrient balances, packing processes, labour issues and other aspects of an agriculture business.
 My input was mainly technical and supervision as a part-time dedication, allowing me to keep my other commitments as professional biologist.

 At present, the finca is a family corporation called Agricola Tauce S.A.
 I am the President, my brother Mario takes care of finances, and my daughter Laura runs the cultivation.
-In the past we packed our own fruit.
 Initially we packed and exported our own fruit, but now we are part of Europlatano, a cooperative which takes care of commercialisation.